In this guide, I will show you step by step instructions for installing and configuring a Windows DHCP server.

 Step 7: Confirmation

-On the confirmation page you can select to automatically restarted the server if required.
+On the confirmation page you can select to automatically restart the server if required.

 On 2016 server it does not require a restart.